Wild weather overnight lifts roof, brings down trees

 Firefighters had about five or six calls reporting trees crashing down on powerlines, but no reports of injuries, he said.

-Down south, a stretch of State Highway 6 in the Tasman Region was closed after several reports of slips, flooding and tree falls between Murchison and Glenhope.
+A stretch of State Highway 6 in the Tasman Region was closed after several reports of slips, flooding and tree falls between Murchison and Glenhope.

 The stretch of road would be closed for some time while agencies work to clear it, police said.